Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Claremont Meadows had a median income among taxpayers of $62,470 and an average income of $70,539.
-These figures are higher than national averages of $60,817 and $83,003 for Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, estimated median income is approximately $68,005 and average income is around $76,789 as of that date.
-According to the Census conducted in August 2021, household, family, and personal incomes in Claremont Meadows rank between the 77th and 83rd percentiles nationally.
-Income distribution shows that 39.9% of locals (2,249 people) fall within the $1,500 to $2,999 weekly income bracket, similar to the broader area where 30.9% occupy this range.
-Higher earners make up a significant portion at 32.6%, indicating strong purchasing power in the community.
-High housing costs consume 16.5% of income, but strong earnings place disposable income at the 81st percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Claremont Meadows had a median income among taxpayers of $62,470 with average level at $70,539.
+This is higher than national average and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
+Based on Wage Price Index growth of 8.86% since financial year ended June 2023, current estimates would be approximately $68,005 (median) and $76,789 (average) as of September 2025.
+According to Australian Bureau of Statistics Census data for 2021, household, family and personal incomes in Claremont Meadows rank highly nationally, between 77th and 83rd percentiles.
+Income distribution shows predominant cohort spans 39.9% (2,252 people) in $1,500 - 2,999 weekly category, reflecting broader area pattern where 30.9% similarly occupy this range.
+Higher earners represent substantial presence with 32.6% exceeding $3,000 weekly.
+High housing costs consume 16.5% of income, yet strong earnings place disposable income at 81st percentile nationally.
+Area's SEIFA income ranking places it in 6th decile.

 Frequently Asked Questions - Income